Memba/www.memba.com/en/posts/2014/microsoft.md

 ---
 Memba has long been a Microsoft shop and we used to be a Microsoft ISV and Microsoft partner.
 Our development team has had experience with Visual Basic, Visual C++, Visual J++ and Visual Studio .NET including C#.
-This is long gone for teh following reasons.
+This is long gone for the following reasons.

 ### Microsoft's lack of commitment